yaronf/yaronf.github.io/blog/_posts/2024-10-12-move-to-jekyll.md

 your friend).

 I had an embarrassingly old personal web site hosted on GitHub Pages.
-I was able to add a sufficient (for my addmittedly low standards) blog environment while keeping the old web site intact.
+I was able to add a sufficient (for my admittedly low standards) blog environment while keeping the old web site intact.
 All it took was a [Jekyll](https://jekyllrb.com/) web site located elsewhere in the repo's directory tree.
 And then some heavy handed copying of files